GitHub: mitz17/get-chrome-driver

 continue

-2. Decide the Platform String
+2. Decide the Platform String for the CfT API

 # get_chrome_driver/api.py